 The providers object lists the authentication providers supported by the Private Cloud instance.
 Currently, the following providers are supported:

 Providers in the enterprise field are listed in order of priority.
-If anylogic is listed first, Private Cloud will try to identify the authenticating user in its own database first, and only after that checks the ldap database.
+If anylogic is listed first, Private Cloud will try to identify the authenticating user in its own database first, and then check the ldap database.

 The passwordPolicy object specifies the password requirements for users who register through the signup form.
 Certain restrictions apply:

-- minLength specifies the total length of passwords.
+• minLength specifies the total length of the passwords.
 It should be an integer between 6 and 40.

 {